Who we are and what we do

-All of our guidance, quality standards, and other products are developed taking into account the opinions and views of the people who will be affected by them, including patients, carers and members of the public, as well as health and social care professionals, NHS organisations, industry, social care businesses and local government.
+15. We take into account the opinions and views of the people who will be affected by our work, including patients, carers and members of the public, as well as healthcare professionals, social care practitioners, NHS organisations, industry, social care businesses and local government.

-Our consultation process allows a range of individuals and organisations to comment on our recommendations throughout the development of our guidance and quality standards.
-Our guidance is created by independent and unbiased advisory committees that include a diverse range of experts from surgeons and midwives, to health economists and social workers, as well as patients or carers or other members of the public.
+16. Our consultation process enables individuals and organisations to comment on our recommendations throughout the development of our guidance and quality standards.
+Our guidance is created by independent and unbiased advisory committees that include experts such as surgeons and midwives, health economists and social workers, as well as patients or carers or other members of the public.

-HealthTech Connect is also hosted by NICE and provides a service to companies, NHS England and the Academic Health Science Networks by allowing emerging medical device, diagnostic and digital products to be identified for NICE outputs or NHS England commissioning policies.
+21. HealthTech Connect is also hosted by NICE and provides a service to companies, NHS England and the Academic Health Science Networks by allowing emerging medical device, diagnostic and digital products to be identified for NICE guidance.

-We work in partnership with NHS England to operate the Cancer Drugs Fund.
-The Fund provides a fast-track route for access to the most promising cancer treatments even when there is significant clinical uncertainty.
-It also allows speedier access to clinically- and cost-effective treatments that have been recommended by NICE, with treatments becoming available within the NHS before the NICE appraisal is completed.
+24. We work in partnership with NHS England to operate the Cancer Drugs Fund.
+The Fund provides a fast-track route for access to cancer treatments that require a further period of evidence-collection, before a final decision can be made about their routine use.
+It also allows speedier access to clinically- and cost-effective treatments that have been recommended by NICE, with treatments becoming available within the NHS before final NICE guidance is published.

 How our guidance is used

-None of our other guidance and products is subject to the same legal obligations as our technology appraisals and highly specialised technologies guidance.
-Nevertheless, health and social care professionals are actively encouraged to follow our recommendations to help them deliver the highest quality care.
+26. Nevertheless, health and social care professionals are actively encouraged to follow the recommendations in other guidance to help them deliver the highest quality care.
 Of course, our recommendations are not intended to replace the professional expertise and clinical judgement of health professionals, as they discuss treatment options with their patients.

-We are aware that NICE guidance sometimes recommends changes in practice which the NHS, local government and social care providers may find difficult to implement, especially when faced with limited resources and differing local budget priorities.
-We help local organisations by providing a programme of implementation support to put our guidance into practice locally.
+27. We are aware that NICE guidance sometimes recommends changes in practice which the NHS, local government and social care providers may find difficult to implement, especially when faced with limited resources and differing local budget priorities.
+We work with partners at a national level to help local organisations by providing a programme of implementation support to put our guidance into practice locally.

-We measure the use of NICE guidance and publish impact reports showing how our recommendations have been used in practice to improve outcomes in priority areas.
-Our impact reports are based on publically available data and other sources showing the uptake of our work.
+29. We measure the use of NICE guidance and publish impact reports showing how our recommendations have been used in practice to improve outcomes in priority areas.
+Our impact reports are based on publicly available data and other sources which contain information about the uptake of our work.